-Scholars with a cumulative academic core GPA in the top 10% of their class will graduate with honors.
+Scholars with a cumulative academic core GPA in the top 10% of their class at the end of their senior year will graduate with honors.
 Scholars who pursue a rigorous program of coursework are most on track to earn an honors diploma.